hugomartinet/git-commands/README.md

 ### git pr

 Enter a Title and an optionnal Description.
 This will push the current branch and create 1 pull request on `dev` and 1 pull request on `main`.

+### git search

+Search for a string in the git history : list commits where this string was added or removed.